Mjephter2/PolynomialPatternDiscovery/README.md

 The equation above essentially has 3 terms and we label them as `h1`, `h2` and `h3`.
 We calculate them seperately and sum them up to get `f`

-To run the program, you need to supply two text files names at runtime.
+To run the program, you need to supply 4 arguments representing text files names at runtime.
-1. args[0] has to be the name of a file with a header consisting of a number N representing the number of x y value pairs followed by N lines with values space separated.
+1. args[0] has to be the name of a file with a header consisting of a number N representing the number of x1 f value pairs followed by N lines with values space separated.
-2. args[1] has to be the name of a file that contains a list of values representing x values we need to determine the y values for using the calculated function.
+2. args[1] has to be the name of a file with a header consisting of a number N representing the number of x2 f value pairs.
+3. args[2]: text file containing x1 values with missing y values
+4. argv[3]: text file containing x2 values with missing y values

-The program will generate 2 text files
+The program will generate 4 text files
-1. results.txt : to store information about the calculated function (ex: h1, h2, h3 functions)
+1. g1.txt: text that contains information about the function g1 generated from args[0],
-2. outYValues.txt : to output the y values for the x values supplied from args[2]
+2. g2.txt: text that contains information about the function g2 generated from args[1]
+3. outY1.txt: text file containing y values corresponding to given x1 values
+4. outY2.txt: text file containing y values corresponding to given x2 values

 **Limitations**
-If you were to run the program using inputFile3.txt, all the ceofficients of the calculated polynomial are NaN.
-The coefficients of the intermediate polynomials may have gotten so small, they approximated to zero, leading to division by zero.
-I'll be working on fixing that issue next.
+* This program is not dynamic and only works for functions with one independent variable.
+* As a consequence of the above, the generalized function h(x1, x2) in two variables is not calculated.